tavisit/WebProject/README.md

 # WebProject
-This repository was created to organize the code and information
+This repository was created to organize the code and the information related to the project

 ## Tehnologies
 ###### FrontEnd: HTML and CSS